OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 > [!NOTE]
 > Keytips, also known as sequential key shortcuts, such as the Excel shortcut to choose a fill color **Alt+H, H**, are not supported in Office add-ins.

 1. Optionally, you can vary the key combination for Office on the web, Office on Windows, or Office on Mac with additional properties on the `"key"` property.
 The following is an example.
 The `"default"` combination is used on any platform that doesn't have it's own specified combination.
+(Note that on the Mac, you can use "COMMAND" and "OPTION".
+If your `"default"` contains "CTRL" or "ALT", it is *not* necessary to provide a `"mac"` combination, if the only difference from the `"default"` is the use of "COMMAND" and "OPTION" in place of "CTRL" and "ALT".
+Office detects makes this substitution automatically on the Mac.)

     ```json
         "shortcuts": [